 On the other hand 12 of Awassa Children's Village grown up girls who are above the age of 16 joined the youth facility, where they rehearse an independent life.
 The girls are now getting along with life in the facility.

-And the youth leaders in the staff are always on their side to guide and support them on their day to day activities.
+And the young leaders in the staff are always on their side to guide and support them on their day to day activities.
 The little ones are also doing very well.
 They are attending their schooling properly.

 Awassa Children's Village in Ethiopia has conducted different workshops and seminars towards child abuse, child rights and developmental psychology for concerned employees.